phcaguiar/passei-direto-challenge/README.md

   * Install git
   * Install make

-This environment was run and validated on Ubuntu and Centos distributions
+This environment was run and validated on Ubuntu distribution

 ## How to make